abc12345d/Markdown_workspace/ProgrammerCarl/Algorithm_dynamic_programming.md

 - For example, when `n = 10`, the `dp` should be `[0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55].

 # Common questions involved dynamic programming
-### Knapsack problem
+### 0/1 Knapsack problem
 Description: \
-Given a set of items, each with a weight and a value, determine which items to include in the collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+Given a set of items, each with a weight and a value, determine which items to include in the collection so that the total weight is less than or equal to a given limit and the total value is as large as possible. **Each item can only be added once.**

 E.g.
 ```